AntixK/anandksub/content/notes/gods-guns-missionaries.md

 :::

-Interestingly, not all Eurpoeans were initially prejudiced.
+Interestingly, not all Europeans were initially prejudiced.
 Vasco De Gama and his men, reportedly, even presumed that a local Hindu temple in Kerala was a shrine to Mary, imagined differently by the local people.
 It was only when the trade deals went sour (which didn't take that long) and the arrival of the zealous missionaries that the Europeans began to see the Hindus as devil-worshippers.
 More and more Portuguese missionaries grew hostile with the ongoing eighty-year war in their homeland.

 :::multilinequote